DunnCreativeSS/steem-keychain/README.md

 ### Decode Memo / Verify Key

-Sites can request that the extension decode a memo encrypted by the Memo, Posting, or Active key for a particular Steem account.
+Sites can request that the extension decode a memo encrypted by the Memo, Posting, or Active key for a particular SMOKE account.
 This is messaged to the user as "Verify Key" since it is typically used to verify that they have access to the private key for an account in order to "log them in".

 ```
 steem_keychain.requestVerifyKey(account_name, encrypted_message, key_type, function(response) {